-There are many different types of pickups available on the market.
+There are many different kinds of pickups available on the market.
 Each with their own unique characteristics and tones.
 They are all designed to suit different playing styles and genres.

 Single-coil pickups feature one coil of wire wound around a magnet.
-This type of pickup produces bright, twangy sounds with lots of clarity and detail.
-Humbuckers employ two coils, wired out of phase to cancel out hum and other noises for a bigger, richer tone.
+This kind of pickup produces bright, twangy sounds with lots of clarity and detail.
+Humbuckers employ two coils, wired out of phase, to cancel out hum and other noises for a bigger, richer tone.

 P90 and Jazzmaster pickups are popular variations on the single-coil design.
 They feature thicker wire and higher output levels for a more distinct sound.

 Active pickups use small built-in pre-amps to boost their signal output.
 The resulting tone is typically louder with more top-end presence.
 But they do maintain overall clarity across all frequencies.

 Piezo pickups use a crystal or ceramic transducer to capture string vibrations directly.
 Instead of relying on magnets.
 This creates an acoustic-like tone that is brighter than traditional magnetic pickups.
 These are well suited for cleaner styles like jazz or reggae.

 What do you prefer?
 Active or passive pickups?
 Click here!

 Single-coil and humbucking pickups both use the same basic design principle.
 Capture string vibrations and convert them into an electrical signal.
 But there are many differences between the two designs that affect their sound.